cvjena/beyond-debiasing/README.md

     * [`regression_network.py`](regression_network.py): Neural network (PyTorch) used in the example notebook

 With [`mixed_cmi_estimator.py`](mixed_cmi_estimator.py) this repository includes a Python implementation of the hybrid CMI estimator CMIh presented by [Zan et al.](https://doi.org/10.3390/e24091234) The authors' original R implementation can be found [here](https://github.com/leizan/CMIh2022).

+## License and Support <a name="license-support"></a>
+This repository is released under *CC BY 4.0* license, which allows both academic and commercial use.
+If you need any support, please open an issue or contact [Jan Blunk](https://inf-cv.uni-jena.de/home/group/blunk/).